lxy000719/Autoencoders/README.md

 # Autoencoders

-Examples notebooks based on MNIST dataset and Kaggle Fraud Detection dataset
+Examples notebooks of Autoencoders and Variational Autoencoders based on MNIST dataset and Kaggle Fraud Detection dataset